Deema200/linux/README.md

 Deloying catalog Porject to the server:
 Create a folder catalog under the /var/www directory cd /var/www

-connect to the remote github repository to pull the project files sudo git clone https://github.com/Alaa-1989/Item-Catalog-Project catalog

-if you clone your project in wrong file if you want delete repo sudo rm -R catalog/*

-if you want delete a dir sudo rm -r catalog

 Virtualenironment:
 install pip sudo apt-get install python-pip